soup-bowl/pico-informer/README.md

 Theoretically this should maintain a continuously correct time display accurate to the ms due to the NTP protocol nature, so long as internet connection is maintained.

+## Configuration

+Configuration is done via a JSON file.
+[An example file is found in the repository](/config.json.example) with configuration needs specified.

+## Execution

+Copy the `.py` files to the root of the Raspberry Pi Pico, when in MicroPython mode and connected using Thonny, or another way to access the ttyACM0.

+This depends on:

+* ntptime

 ## Pinout Setup

 [Pico Pinout Diagram](https://picow.pinout.xyz/)